Blog

 5. Monitor your trade

-The company started with a seed funding of $1 billion from Elon Musk and his partners, but since then a firm valuation for Open AI has not been established.
+Here’s what we do know: The company started with a seed funding of $1 billion from Elon Musk and his partners, but since then a firm valuation has not been established.
 Analysts estimate it at approximately $20 billion, but it does not appear that they have raised any funds at this valuation.

-If Open AI raises funds again, or files for an IPO, their valuation may be publicly released.
-Still, until they become publicly traded, there will not be a traditional Open AI stock price chart to view.
+If they raise funds again, or file for an IPO, their valuation may be publicly released.
+Still, until they become publicly traded, there will not be a traditional price chart to view.

 FAQs: